Yendri Sánchez: Biography

-For the act, Sánchez was sentenced to one year and five months in prison in the Coro Penitentiary Community, Falcón state, where his mental illness worsened, facing charges of terrorism, organized crime, criminal association and aggravated offense against head of government, charged by prosecutor Katherine Harrington.Although Maduro said during the broadcast that he would speak with Sánchez later, he never contacted him.
+For the act, Sánchez was sentenced to one year and five months in prison in the Coro Penitentiary Community, Falcón state, where his mental illness worsened, facing charges of terrorism, organized crime, criminal association and aggravated offense against head of government, charged by prosecutor Katherine Haringhton.
+Although Maduro said during the broadcast that he would speak with Sánchez later, he never contacted him.
 Upon being released, he was arrested again two days later for giving statements to the media at six CICPC police stations, the scientific police.
 Yendri was released after attempting suicide during his detention by setting his mattress on fire and throwing himself over glass doors when going to the bathroom once, breaking part of his arm.
 A commissioner paid for the medicines and the sewing of 18 stitches on his arm, and another commissioner paid for three psychiatric sessions.

 He lived with a friend in Ciudad Ojeda, in the state of Zulia, because the ranch where he grew up, also in Ciudad Ojeda, was demolished to build a house offered by President Chávez.
 Despite having been started and having the facade ready, it was flooded because it was not finished, it had no electricity or connected services and it lacked floors and bathrooms, making it uninhabitable.

 Yendri Sánchez was found dead on 6 August 2018 in the house where he lived, in a state of decomposition, where, according to security personnel, his hands and feet were tied, with a bag over his head.

 Two weeks later, the scientific police of the CICPC arrested three suspects in Ciudad Ojeda, according to the Ministry of the Interior, the subjects confessed "to having incurred in an episode of sexual extravagance in which they strangled" Yendri Sánchez, ruling out robbery as the reason for the homicide initially considered by the investigative bodies.